 Differences Between Contingent Workers and Employees

-Contingent workers are not considered employees of a company.
+Based on the contingent worker definition, contingent workers are not considered employees of a company.
 They work as freelancers under a contract or on a temporary basis.
 Unlike permanent employees, their retention depends on the continued existence of the job at hand.

 Importance of Contingent Workers to Companies

 What is contingent worker importance?
 Companies who want to improve their overall output may hire contingent workers to expand their labor force.
 Tapping into the contingent workforce can also help companies save a lot of money on expenses associated with:

 Companies also save by not hiring employees for skills that may not be useful in the next six to 12 months.